Andrei-Dolgolev/DRF_SN_Api/README.md

 | user/slug     | PATCH           | partial_update  |
 | user/slug     | DELETE          | destroy         |

 This work well for User and Post model.
-For some actiont our need authorized user.
+For some actiont need need authorized user.

 ##### Like